Tommy Troy: Professional career

-Troy was selected by the Arizona Diamondbacks in the first round, with the 12th overall selection, of the 2023 Major League Baseball draft.
+The Arizona Diamondbacks selected Troy in the first round, with the 12th overall selection, of the 2023 Major League Baseball draft.
 On July 18, 2023, Troy signed with the Diamondbacks on a below slot deal worth $4.4 million.

 Troy made his professional debut with the Arizona Complex League Diamondbacks and was promoted to the Hillsboro Hops after four games.
 Over 27 games played between both teams, Troy hit .271 with four home runs and 21 RBI.
 He was assigned back to Hillsboro to open the 2024 season.
 He missed over two months due to groin and hamstring injuries, and played seven games with the Complex League Diamondbacks on a rehab assignment before returning to Hillsboro.
 Over 72 games for the season, Troy batted .234 with five home runs, 25 RBIs, and 16 stolen bases.
 After the season, he was assigned to the Salt River Rafters of the Arizona Fall League.

 Troy was assigned to the Amarillo Sod Poodles to open the 2025 season.
 In early August, he was promoted to the Reno Aces.
+Troy played in 125 games between both teams and hit .289 with 15 home runs, 66 RBIs, 24 stolen bases and 28 doubles.
+Troy was assigned to Reno to begin the 2026 season.
+Across 44 games with Reno to open the season, he hit .307 with three home runs, 28 RBI and ten doubles.

+On May 23, 2026, the Diamondbacks selected Troy's contract to the 40-man roster and promoted him to the major leagues for the first time.
+He made his MLB debut the next day as Arizona's starting left fielder and went 2-for-4 with two doubles, with his first ever MLB hit coming off Colorado Rockies starter José Quintana.
+He hit his first MLB home run and recorded his first career RBI off Emmet Sheehan in a 4-1 victory over the Los Angeles Dodgers on June 1, finishing 2-for-3 in the game with two runs scored.
+On July 15, Troy was placed on the 10-day injured list with a sprained right acromioclavicular joint.
+He was activated and returned to the Diamondbacks on August 4.